Emperor Penguin: Profile and Information

 Feeding

 The emperor penguin’s diet consists mainly of crustaceans, fish, and cephalopods, although its composition varies on the population.
-The most important food source for the emperor penguin is fish, most especially the Antarctic silverfish (Pleuragramma antarcticum).
+The emperor penguin’s most important food source is fish, especially the Antarctic silverfish (Pleuragramma antarcticum).

 Other sources of food include the glacial squid (Psychroteuthis glacialis), fishes of the family Nototheniidae, and Antarctic krill (Euphausia superb), as well as the hooked squid species (Kondakovia longimana).